 Old rivals Otago Boys High School 1st XV and Southland Boys High School 1st XV clashed this afternoon at Bishopscourt with Otago Boys walking away victorious with a 28 to 10 win.
 The win qualifies Otago Boys for the final while the other spot will be decided between Kings and Southland Boys High School.

-Tape, Boots and Beer is an ever evolving narrative, It portrays the daily and weekly happenings of the rugby scene in Dunedin and from around New Zealand.
+Tape, boots and beer is story dedicated to grassroots rugby in New Zealand and the people involved.
+Through an ever evolving visual narrative, Tape, boots and beer portrays the daily and weekly happenings of the local club rugby scene in Dunedin and from around New Zealand.
 It’s a story about people, their love affair with rugby and the communities they come from.

 Please follow and like us: